ankeesler/btool/doc/plan.md

 ## Chores

+- Use a SHA instead of a hex string for the registry name cache entry
 - Where are we copying that we don't need to?
 More pass-by-reference?
   - Can the string manipulation in these fs functions be cleaned up at all?
 - Profile - where are the bottle necks?